 That would mean starting with the most important features that you want for your website at launch.

-Caution: Do note that if you do forego some features you desire in the beginning to get your project launched, do let your designer know.
+Caution: If you forego some features you desire in the beginning to get your project launched, do let your designer know.
 That way, they’ll be able to keep that in mind and make it possible for your website to be upgraded accordingly as you go, without having to overhaul major portions of the website.

 Creation Method: DIY or Professional

 It’s never been easier than it is today to build a website yourself.
-Many services out there will let you sign up and create a website within 5 minutes.
+Many services out there will let you sign up and create a website in Ghana within 5 minutes.

 Whilst we currently do not know of any native Ghanaian sitebuilder platforms, a lot of Ghanaian hosting companies may include a drag-and-drop sitebuilder with their packages.